svenstaro/proby/README.md

 - `cargo release --dry-run`
 - `cargo release`
 - Releases will automatically be deployed by Github Actions.
+- Docker images will automatically be built by Docker Hub.
 - Update AUR package.